Jeff-Coons/time-tracking/README.md

 - Week ( Current or Previous )

+- Total # of Hours / 40

+- % of Hours Marked Billable

     - Day ( Mon - Sun )

+    - Total # of Hours / 8

         - Timestamp ( Time Entry for each task worked on )